claysawyer/pf-react/README.md

-# pf-react: a react portfolio showcase using Tailwind
+# pf-react: a mini react portfolio showcase using Tailwind CSS

 ## Components and technologies used -